codewordcreative/susty-icons/README.md

+# Big update... coming #
+Stay tuned.
+Work on the Github is pausing because I'm moving to a better system with great generation and export tools built in.
+In future, this Github will only host the basic source set - all tooling will be external.
+Susty Icons are so nearly ready!
+I*m aiming for release by November at the latest, most likely a lot sooner.

 ### A work in progress before initial release: Currently 355 outline icons including some variations of the same icon idea, and 155 solid variants.
 #### Last update: 30 August 2025